lore96/ssr-react/README.md

  ✅ set a routing for server side rendering; (implemented with branch routing)

-    - Implementing ss api call before page rendering;
+ ✅ Implementing ss api call before page rendering;

  ✅ create a NODE.JS api environment; (implemented with branch serverApi);

+ - Implementing a static error page for server error;

  - implementing a local development without server side rendering (to speed up the developing time);